United States Court of Appeals for the Armed Forces: History

 In 1948, Congress enacted significant reforms to the Articles of War, including creation of a Judicial Council of three general officers to consider cases involving sentences of death, life imprisonment, or dismissal of an officer, as well as cases referred to the Council by a board of review or the judge advocate general.
 During the same period, Congress placed the departments of the Army, Navy, and Air Force under the newly created Department of Defense.
 The first Secretary of Defense, James Forrestal, created a committee under the chairmanship of Professor Edmund Morgan to study the potential for unifying and revising the services' disparate military justice systems under a single code.

 The committee recommended a unified system applicable to the Army, Navy, Air Force, Marine Corps, and Coast Guard.
 The committee also recommended that qualified attorneys serve as presiding officers and counsel, subject to limited exceptions.
-Numerous other changes were proposed by the committee to enhance the rights of servicemen in the context of the disciplinary needs of the armed forces.
+Multiple other changes were proposed by the committee to enhance the rights of servicemen in the context of the disciplinary needs of the armed forces.
 The recommendations included creation of an independent civilian appellate court.

 The committee's recommendations, as revised by Congress, became the Uniform Code of Military Justice (UCMJ), enacted on May 5, 1950.
+Its name was changed from council to Court in the house, out of fear that council sounded too much like city council.
 Article 67 of the UCMJ established the Court of Military Appeals as a three-judge civilian court.
 The report of the House Armed Services Committee accompanying the legislation emphasized that the new court would be "completely removed from all military influence of persuasion."
 The legislation became effective on May 31, 1951.
 In 1968, Congress redesignated the court as the United States Court of Military Appeals.

 In 1989, Congress enacted comprehensive legislation to enhance the effectiveness and stability of the court.
 The legislation increased the court's membership to five judges, consistent with the American Bar Association's Standards for Court Organization.
 In 1994, Congress gave the court its current designation, the United States Court of Appeals for the Armed Forces.